Nikeev/sesdashboard/README.md

 # Configure SES
+### New AWS SES Console v2:
+* If none created yet, create a new Configuration Set.
+Go to `Configuration sets` menu item under `Configuration` section and click `Create set`.
+Fill `Configuration set name` and create set.
+At Event configuration page click `Event destinations` and `Add destination`.
+Chose `Event types` you wish to track and click `Next`.
+  Under `Destination options` choose `Amazon SNS`, fill destination `Name`.
+Next create new `SNS topic` or use existing.
+* Under `Verified identities` choose identity you wish to track.
+Go to `Configuration step` tab and click `Edit`.
+  Check `Assign a default configuration set`, select `Default configuration set` you recently created and save changes.
+  Go to SNS Configuration step paragraph below.

+### AWS SES Console v1:
 * Go to Amazon Simple Email Service (SES) console.
   There are 2 ways to configure events publishing.
 First is to create new Configuration Set.
   It allows you to track opens and clicks but requires you to pass specific email header `X-SES-CONFIGURATION-SET`.